Strixx-thierry/MoMo_Data_Analysis/README.md

 A full-stack application for analyzing MTN Mobile Money SMS transactions.
 This application processes SMS data in XML format, stores it in a PostgreSQL database, and provides an interactive dashboard for visualization and analysis.

+## Requested  PDF report
+detailed report in pdf report

 ## Features

-- XML file upload and processing
+- XML file processing
 - Transaction categorization and analysis
 - Interactive dashboard with charts and statistics
 - Real-time data updates